-With the IQ-Explorer, existing (FMEA) knowledge can be searched and reused.
-It has a number of powerful search features usable within IQ Documents.
-The search results can be copied into existing Documents.
+Existing (FMEA) knowledge can be searched and reused with the IQ-Explorer.
+It has a number of powerful search features usable within IQ documents.
+The search results can be copied into existing documents.

-The IQ-Explorer works similarly to Windows Explorer, however a large number of additional possibilities are offered since the IQ-Explorer knows and can use the relevant Structure information within its search.
-In its simplest form the IQ-Explorer is used to look for QM Documents, in which certain text is contained.
+The IQ-Explorer works similarly to Windows Explorer.
+However, a large number of additional possibilities are offered since the IQ-Explorer knows and can use the relevant structure information within its search.
+In its simplest form the IQ-Explorer is used to look for QM documents in which certain text is contained.

-This Search can also consider dates.
+This search can also consider dates.
 Besides that, there are further complex search criteria in the IQ-Explorer, e.g.:

-- Which kinds of IQ-Objects shall be included in the Search?
-(System Elements, Functions, Failures etc.) - Which additional conditions these IQ-Objects are to meet (e.g. whether Failures are only to be found if they are Causes of other Failures and have Actions assigned to them) - Whether the Search is to take place within the current document only or in all documents albeit in one or several directories - Which directories of the file system are to be searched - Whether backup copies of the documents are to also be included in the Search - A similarity search will have positive results even if there is a difference in spelling (e.g. if you are searching for the word 'dialogue box', but in the document it is 'dialog').
+- Which kinds of IQ-Objects shall be included in the search? (system elements, functions, failures etc.) - Which additional conditions these IQ-Objects are to meet (e.g. whether failures are only to be found if they are causes of other failures and have actions assigned to them) - Whether the search is to take place within the current document only or in all documents of one or more several directories - Which directories of the file system are to be searched - Whether backup copies of the documents are to also be included in the Search - A similarity search will have positive results even if there is a difference in spelling (e.g. if you are searching for the word 'dialogue box', but in the document it is 'dialog').